 In Section 3, we expand the structure of Ω -1-polygraphs to rewriting systems for Ω -algebras.
-We define the termination and confluence properties on Ω -1-polygraphs.
-We show that this polygraphic approach allows us to define more general termination orders than those used in GS theory, see Remark 3.3.5.
-In particular, Proposition 3.1.7 proves termination of an Ω -1-polygraph using the method of derivations introduced in [19, 21].
+We define the rewriting properties such as termination and confluence on Ω -1-polygraphs.
+We show that this polygraphic approach allows us to define more general termination orders than those used in GS bases theory, see Remark 3.3.5.
+Proposition 3.1.7 proves termination of an Ω -1-polygraph using the method of derivations introduced in [19, 21].
 Proposition 3.2.8 states that for convergent Ω -1-polygraphs, which are both confluent and terminating, the set of normal forms is a linear basis for the presented algebra.
-We classify the local branching of Ω -1-polygraphs, and state the coherent critical branching lemma in Theorem 3.2.7.
+Finally, we classify the local branching of Ω -1-polygraphs, and state the coherent critical branching lemma in Theorem 3.2.7.
 In Subsection 3.3, we make explicit the relationship between GS bases of Ω -algebras and convergent Ω -1-polygraphs.

-Due to possible nesting of operators, the critical branchings of the Ω -1-polygraph cannot be described in terms of string overlaps in general, see Remark 3.2.5.
-In order to characterize the link between Ω -1-polygraphs and linear 1-polygraphs, in Section 4, we encode their operator structure using push-down automata (PDA).
+Due to possible nesting of operators, the critical branchings of the Ω -1-polygraph cannot be described in terms of string overlaps, see Remark 3.2.5.
+In order to relate the structures of Ω -1-polygraphs and linear 1-polygraphs, in Section 4, we describe the operator structures using pushdown automata (PDA).
 Explicitly, we construct a PDA \mathbb{A}{Ω} accepting all monomials of the Ω -algebras defined with respect to an indexed set Ω .
-Given a linear 1-polygraph Σ and a PDA \mathbb{A} , we define a

-1-polyautomaton as a pair (Σ, \mathbb{A}) , where both $s(\alpha)$ and $t(\alpha)$ are linear combinations of monomials accepted by the PDA \mathbb{A} , for every $\alpha \in \Sigma_1$.
+Given a linear 1-polygraph Σ and a PDA \mathbb{A} , we define a 1-polyautomaton as a pair (Σ , \mathbb{A}), where both $s(\alpha)$ and $t(\alpha)$ are linear combinations of monomials accepted by the PDA \mathbb{A} , for every $\alpha \in \Sigma_1$.
 Theorem 4.2.8 proves an equivalence between the category of Ω -1-polygraphs and the category of linear 1-polygraphs.
 Using this correspondence, Theorem 4.3.1 provides an interpretation of the critical branchings in Ω -1-polygraphs in terms of the critical branchings of linear 1-polygraphs.